danirui/cayleyGraphVisualizer/README.md

 Different colored edges now can have different spring tensions.
 Also, users can now hover over (more info appears) and click nodes (color changes to yellow) to (1.) pin in place and (2.) drag nodes to different places manually, in case the stochastic jostling is not producing desirable results.

 Small quirk: once you click a node once, the scroll/pan/rotate/zoom capabilities shut off (a side-effect of trying to make it so that dragging a node around doesn't also rotate/pan/scroll the viewing window).
-But if you click multiple nodes (turning them all yellow --- you may have to lightly drag before you click), and you "unclick" just one of them (also by lightly dragging/throwing it), the scroll/pan/rotate/zoom capabilities come back.
+But if you click multiple nodes (turning them all yellow --- you may have to lightly drag/throw a node before you click it), and you "unclick" just one of them (also by lightly dragging/throwing it), the scroll/pan/rotate/zoom capabilities come back.

+Another small quirk: `springK` also controls the "natural length" of a spring; the higher the value, the shorter the natural length, so the visual effect is that setting `springK` high means all the edges _want_ to contract.

 ---